I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactionsettransfercompletecallback.md

 <p>Typically from within an <a href="wdf.request_handlers">I/O queue event callback function</a>, a driver performs the following steps, in this order:</p>

-<p>If the driver has specified an <a href="..\wdfdmatransaction\nc-wdfdmatransaction-evt-wdf-dma-transaction-dma-transfer-complete.md">EvtDmaTransactionDmaTransferComplete</a> event callback function by calling <b>WdfDmaTransactionSetTransferCompleteCallback</b> and the driver subsequently calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547114">WdfDmaTransactionRelease</a>, the callback is cleared.</p>

-<p><b>WdfDmaTransactionSetTransferCompleteCallback</b> can only be used with a DMA enabler that specifies a system-mode DMA profile.</p>

-<p>If your driver calls this method on an operating system earlier than Windows 8, <a href="wdf.using_kmdf_verifier">the framework's verifier</a> reports an error.</p>

-<p>The driver calls this method to set a completion routine that the framework calls after the system DMA controller completes a transfer.
-The framework calls the driver's <a href="..\wdfdmatransaction\nc-wdfdmatransaction-evt-wdf-dma-transaction-dma-transfer-complete.md">EvtDmaTransactionDmaTransferComplete</a> callback once for each transfer in the transaction.</p>

-<p>Typically from within an <a href="wdf.request_handlers">I/O queue event callback function</a>, a driver performs the following steps, in this order:</p>

-<p>If the driver has specified an <a href="..\wdfdmatransaction\nc-wdfdmatransaction-evt-wdf-dma-transaction-dma-transfer-complete.md">EvtDmaTransactionDmaTransferComplete</a> event callback function by calling <b>WdfDmaTransactionSetTransferCompleteCallback</b> and the driver subsequently calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547114">WdfDmaTransactionRelease</a>, the callback is cleared.</p>
+<p>If the driver has specified an <a href="..\wdfdmatransaction\nc-wdfdmatransaction-evt-wdf-dma-transaction-dma-transfer-complete.md">EvtDmaTransactionDmaTransferComplete</a> event callback function by calling <b>WdfDmaTransactionSetTransferCompleteCallback</b> and the driver subsequently calls <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactionrelease.md">WdfDmaTransactionRelease</a>, the callback is cleared.</p>

 <p><b>WdfDmaTransactionSetTransferCompleteCallback</b> can only be used with a DMA enabler that specifies a system-mode DMA profile.</p>